100 Celebrities who grew up in small cities

 Gabe Ginsberg // Getty Images

-In the tiny city of Kentwood, La., guests nonetheless flock to a shrine/unofficial museum devoted to Kentwood’s delight and pleasure, Britney Spears.
-Although she was born in McComb, Miss., Kentwood—dwelling to simply over 2,000 individuals—is her hometown.
-The museum there chronicles each stage of Spears’ profession, from the “Mickey Mouse Club” earlier than she was even a youngster to her ascent to turning into the largest pop star on Earth in her 1990s heyday.
+In the tiny city of Kentwood, La., guests nonetheless flock to a shrine/unofficial museum devoted to Kentwood’s pleasure and pleasure, Britney Spears.
+Although she was born in McComb, Miss., Kentwood—dwelling to only over 2,000 folks—is her hometown.
+The museum there chronicles each stage of Spears’ profession, from the “Mickey Mouse Club” earlier than she was even a teen to her ascent to turning into the most important pop star on Earth in her 1990s heyday.

 Steve Jennings // Getty Images

-Like Dolly Parton, Oprah Winfrey is a self-made girl and real-life Horatio Alger story who was born in excessive poverty and rose to extraordinary wealth and fame.
+Like Dolly Parton, Oprah Winfrey is a self-made lady and real-life Horatio Alger story who was born in excessive poverty and rose to extraordinary wealth and fame.
 She stays one of the vital well-known and immediately recognizable human beings on the planet.
-Unlike Parton, her childhood was stuffed not with happiness that masked her poverty, however horrific abuse after being born to an single teenage mom in Kosciusko, Miss., through the Jim Crow period.
-She went on to change into a tv pioneer, one of the vital influential ladies on Earth, and the primary feminine African-American billionaire in U.S. historical past.
+Unlike Parton, her childhood was stuffed not with happiness that masked her poverty, however horrific abuse after being born to an single teenage mom in Kosciusko, Miss., throughout the Jim Crow period.
+She went on to develop into a tv pioneer, one of the vital influential girls on Earth, and the primary feminine African-American billionaire in U.S. historical past.

 Matt Winkelmeyer // Getty Images

 Driving into the small city of Checotah, Okla., guests are greeted by an indication that reads “Checotah Home of Carrie Underwood American Idol 2005.”
-The hometown woman performed nicely is an area hero—a rustic music famous person, Underwood has spent each money and time supporting Checotah, and it is common to see her there.
-“My hometown is extremely supportive of me, and I feel blessed to be able to create something as a way of giving back, to say thank you,” Underwood advised an area ABC affiliate.
+The hometown lady executed properly is a neighborhood hero—a rustic music famous person, Underwood has spent each money and time supporting Checotah, and it is common to see her there.
+“My hometown is extremely supportive of me, and I feel blessed to be able to create something as a way of giving back, to say thank you,” Underwood advised a neighborhood ABC affiliate.

 Tristan Fewings // Getty Images

-Widely thought-about to be the best actresses of her era, Meryl Streep was born in Summit, N.J., moved to Basking Ridge as a toddler, after which to Bernardsville, the place the longer term three-time Oscar winner (21 nominations) went to highschool.
-At a latest movie pageant within the Garden State, Streep mentioned of her small-town upbringing, “It was great to grow up here, it was just fantastic,” based on nj.com.
+Widely thought-about to be the best actresses of her technology, Meryl Streep was born in Summit, N.J., moved to Basking Ridge as a toddler, after which to Bernardsville, the place the long run three-time Oscar winner (21 nominations) went to highschool.
+At a latest movie pageant within the Garden State, Streep stated of her small-town upbringing, “It was great to grow up here, it was just fantastic,” based on nj.com.

 Mauricio Santana // Getty Images

-Born Alecia Moore, pop famous person Pink grew up in Doylestown, Pa., a small city north of Philadelphia, the place she realized to like her future craft at an area music store.
-According to The Intelligencer, she mentioned in 2010: “I remember going to Siren every day, and I loved it.
+Born Alecia Moore, pop famous person Pink grew up in Doylestown, Pa., a small city north of Philadelphia, the place she discovered to like her future craft at a neighborhood music store.
+According to The Intelligencer, she stated in 2010: “I remember going to Siren every day, and I loved it.
 I loved that it had albums and magazines.
 There was music there.”

 Tristan Fewings // Getty Images

-Johnny Depp is, in fact, a giant film star, however based on a 2016 interview with Classic Rock, his first and real love is music.
-He described utilizing music to flee what he known as his “unpredictable” childhood family, which began in Owensboro, Ky., though his household moved quite a bit.
-He performed guitar in bands for years earlier than he started performing and has by no means stopped enjoying recreationally.
+Johnny Depp is, in fact, an enormous film star, however based on a 2016 interview with Classic Rock, his first and real love is music.
+He described utilizing music to flee what he known as his “unpredictable” childhood family, which began in Owensboro, Ky., though his household moved rather a lot.
+He performed guitar in bands for years earlier than he started appearing and has by no means stopped enjoying recreationally.

 Jamie McCarthy // Getty Images

-Supermodel Gisele Bundchen moved from Sao Paulo to New York City, the place her profession took off, however she didn’t develop up in a giant metropolis in both the United States or Brazil.
+Supermodel Gisele Bundchen moved from Sao Paulo to New York City, the place her profession took off, however she didn’t develop up in an enormous metropolis in both the United States or Brazil.
 Her dwelling city is Horizontina, Brazil—the place she lived till she was roughly 15—which was initially colonized by Germans and Italians.
-That early publicity to range is a part of the rationale the helicopter pilot and spouse of Tom Brady can converse 5 languages: English, Spanish, Portuguese, Italian, and French—she realized German in class, however can not converse it.
+That early publicity to variety is a part of the rationale the helicopter pilot and spouse of Tom Brady can communicate 5 languages: English, Spanish, Portuguese, Italian, and French—she discovered German in class, however can not communicate it.

 Edward Berthelot // Getty Images